OCamlPro/ocp-indent/README.md

 ## Usage

-The previous installation step will copy elisp and vim scripts to `<prefix>/share/typerex/ocp-indent/`.
-You then need to load them in the editor of your choice to automatically use ocp-indent (obviously, replacing `<prefix>`).
+The above installation step copies elisp and vim scripts to `<prefix>/share/typerex/ocp-indent/`.
+You then need to load them in the editor of your choice to automatically use ocp-indent.

 ### Emacs